 Kiwitaxis could not supply a car for our evening journey from Rotterdam City to the P and O Terminal, a distance of about 45kms, so we chose someone else.
 Their driver appeared with a minibus but not enough room to put the crates on the floor so after covering the seats with a blanket the dogs beside me.
 He had not been told by the taxi agency we had dogs, nor that we had oversize luggage but he was good humoured about it and got us all to the ferry port with time to spare.
 The problem was not with the driver but the agent, who had not conveyed all the information we supplied.

 In an ideal world the old Rosyth Ferry would have still been running to save us a 300km drive from England to Edinburgh.
 Another option which would have made our life a little easier would have been taking a ferry from the Netherlands to Newcastle, however not all ports accept foot passengers with dogs, and sadly Newcastle was not one of them and this is why we opted for the next nearest port, Hull.
+However nowadays, Newcastle can accept some, but you have to book the ferry over the phone and not online.

 We were pleasantly surprised at the terminal when one of the supervisors instantly arranged for a porter for us, without us even asking; checking in took a few minutes while the clerk checked the animal’s paperwork but with all in order we were issued our tickets and cabin key.